richafnu/Viva/Viva/glint/reports/trend-graph-lifecycle-survey.md

 ## Understand how response numbers show in ELC reporting

-The default report date range for lifecylce surveys is 90 days.
+The default report date range for lifecycle surveys is 90 days.
 Sometimes people in your organization may take the survey frequently - the waiting period is less than 90 days.
 How is this data counted?

  - The response number shows for unique users only.
 Repeat survey takers count only once.
  - Multiple responses submitted by a single user are counted in the aggregate and the multiple choice report.